History of New Thought: Roots

 In 1862 Mary Baker Eddy, originally a Congregational Church member, came to Quimby hoping to be healed from lifelong ill-health.
 In later years Eddy went on to found Christian Science.
-Because of this, while not seen as a New Thought denomination, Christian Science is largely regarded by New Thought followers to be heavily driven by New Thought beliefs.
-Christian Scientists disagree, frequently stating that Eddy was not influenced by Quimby.
-In 1875 Eddy published Science and Health, thus establishing Christian Science as a denomination.
+Dresser had started the controversy around the same time that a number of people who would become important figures in the New Thought movement were leaving Christian Science, and so even though they had not read Quimby's writings, they adopted him as a figurehead leader.
+After Horatio Dresser published his book on the history of the movement which repeated the claim, it was rarely challenged within New Thought.

-A former Methodist minister and Swedenborgian minister named Warren Evans came to Quimby for healing in 1863.
-When he was healed shortly after, he started writing New Thought literature immediately.
-One source names him as the first person to publish a clear philosophy based on Quimby's practices.
+Former Methodist turned Swedenborgian minister and author Warren Felt Evans met Quimby in 1863, although there is no evidence that he was healed of a disease which he continued to suffer from for about five more years.
+Evens made no reference to Quimby in his journals he kept at the time, and did not seem to have been influenced by him, but Evens' Swedenborgian based literature would go on to influence New Thought considerably.

 Prentice Mulford was pivotal in the development of New Thought thinking.
 From his writings in the White Cross Library, including Your Forces and How to Use Them, the terms "New Thought" and the "Law of Attraction" first came to fruition.

-Movement leaders
+Twentieth century

 After the philosophy of New Thought was established, several individuals and organizations rose to prominence to promote the beliefs.
 However, there is no consensus on who founded the New Thought movement.
 Charles Brodie Patterson has been credited.
 Patterson, a Canadian expatriate who lived in New York City, was labelled the movement's leader when he died in the early 20th century.
 One of Eddy's early Christian Science students, Ursula Gestefeld, created a philosophy called the "Science of Being" after Eddy kicked her out of her church.
 Science of Being groups eventually formed the Church of New Thought in 1904, which was the first group to refer itself as such.
 While Julius Dresser, and later his son Horatio, are sometimes credited as founders of New Thought as a named movement, others share this title.
 Horatio wrote A History of the New Thought Movement, which was published in 1919, and named his father an essential figure in founding the movement.
 Emma Curtis Hopkins is also considered a founder.

 Hopkins, called the "Teacher of Teachers", was a former student of Mary Baker Eddy.
 Because of her role in teaching several influential leaders who emerge later in New Thought movement history, she is also given credit as a mother of the movement.
 Inspired by medieval mystic Joachim of Fiore, Hopkins viewed the Christian Trinity: God the Father, God the Son, and God the Mother-Spirit.
 She wrote High Mysticism and Scientific Christian Mental Practice and founded the Emma Hopkins College of Metaphysical Science, which graduated a large number of women.